mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Fi: How much jump speed to you have?
     Fi: Your jump speed is massive.

-EXTEND
-CONTINUES TO TALK ABOUT CROPPING IMAGE ANOTHER COMMUNITY PRACTICE

 We can see that Mi justifies the game feel of a very high fast jump with a narrative response about the character being spaceman.
 However, the limited amount of time anyone plays her game and her own frustration in playing it is telling.
 The game feel is frustrating in the wrong way here.
 Mi seems to initially misconstrue the feedback she is getting here equating her ability to make the game hard as a positive thing.
 However, towards the end she notes the frustrating nature of the game.
 As a caveat, it is hard to be clear about the motives or decisions of Mi in this situation.

 Other children come and play the game but only for less than a minute before leaving.
 While their feedback is non verbal the very short length of time that some of them spend is noticeable.
 After the last one leaves Mi comments "It's so frustrating."